coachchucksol/solcat/README.md

 I will leave #1 as an exercise for the reader ( see the tutorial below )

 ### UI Lockup
-I may host a locking site, however, for legal reasons right now, I am going to suggest you run it locally.
+I may host a locking site at some point, however, for legal reasons right now, I am going to suggest you run it locally.

+ALSO NOTE - I am proud of the rust code in this repo.
+However, the frontend is vibe coded, it works but it is NOT a good production-ready solution.
+Its janky, but it works.
+Maybe someday, I program it correctly.
+That being said, the one design pattern I wanted to point out is that only the `server` can call RPC methods as to not leak the RPC endpoint to the client.
+This is important!

 To run the UI locally, follow these steps: